 The beginning of each year brings another round of trade shows for most associations.
 Industry suppliers are already gearing up to meet clients and potential clients to talk business in all areas of operations and services.

 While trade shows are only one of many tools in a supplier’s sales and marketing tool chest, they are often the most expensive investment from the cost of the booth or sponsorship, travel, hotel accommodations, and meals to employee time and salaries.
 So, it’s imperative that they realize a return on the investment.

 Here are some tips for preparing before, onsite and after a trade show to ensure you maximize your investment at the events you attend.

-- Select your onsite sales team.
+- Select your best onsite sales team.
 Designate your top-notch sales team to attend and prep them on your expectations.
 Then, collectively set an expected return on your investment.
 The earlier they are assigned, they can prepare themselves as well as prepare to be away from home.
 Please don’t use this valuable sales opportunity to ‘reward’ office staff with a trip who have not been in a sales position previously.
 While they may be excellent at their company position, they may not be knowledgeable enough about your product features to answer questions and counter objections.
 Thus, they may leave a less than stellar impression of your company.